glennsvel90/Udemy-Youtube-Lynda-Video-Learning-Helper/README.md

-# Udemy-Video-Learning-Helper
+# Udemy-Youtube-Lynda-Video-Learning-Helper

-Helps you to acquire skills from Udemy educational videos more efficiently using simple keystrokes for speed and skip buttons.
+Helps you to acquire skills from Udemy, youtube, and Lynda educational videos more efficiently using simple keystrokes for speed and skip buttons.

 This code is only compatible for the Mozilla Firefox browser at the moment.